homeputers/gamearr/docs/installing.md

 # Installing

-The application is intended to be deployed using a Docker image built by our GitHub Actions pipeline.
-Images are not yet pushed to a public registry, so you must currently download the workflow artifact or build the image locally.
-Once a registry is configured you will be able to `docker pull` the prebuilt image instead of building it yourself.
+The application is intended to be deployed using Docker images published by our GitHub Actions pipeline.
+Prebuilt images are available on Docker Hub under the `acwilan/gamearr-*` repositories, so you can pull them directly instead of building locally.

 ## Prerequisites